drewstaylor/proj-nft-marketplace-helpers/README.md

 - [CreateCw20](./marketplace-contract/marketplace.js#L724-L770): Create a swap using a cw20 token as payment.
 Can be used to create both 'Sale' and 'Offer' swaps.

 - [FinishCw20](./marketplace-contract/marketplace.js#L772-L815): Finalize and consume a swap paying with cw20 tokens.
-Fails if cw20 contract has not been approved spend cw20 owner's cw20s (see [cw20](https://github.com/CosmWasm/cw-plus/blob/main/packages/cw20/README.md) `IncreaseAllowance{spender, amount, expires}`).
+Fails if cw20 contract has not approved marketplace contract to spend cw20 owner's cw20s (see [cw20](https://github.com/CosmWasm/cw-plus/blob/main/packages/cw20/README.md) `IncreaseAllowance{spender, amount, expires}`).
 Fails if cw721 contract has not approved marketplace contract to spend NFT owner's NFT (see [cw721](https://github.com/CosmWasm/cw-nfts/blob/main/packages/cw721/README.md) `Approve{spender, token_id, expires}`).

 - [Cancel](./marketplace-contract/marketplace.js#L817-L852): Cancel a swap